craigmckeachie/handsonreact.com/docs/labs/js/06-PassingDataToComponent.md

+---
-# Lab 6: Passing Data to a Component
+title: 'Lab 6: Passing Data to a Component'
+---

 ## Objectives